Sitting on a man: Political context

+The political structure of the Igbo people was decentralized, with power divided among various institutions such as kinship groups and assemblies.
+Decision-making took place through village assemblies where concerns were discussed and consensus reached.
+In Igbo society, a woman's status was shaped more by her own achievements than by those of her husband, although men generally had greater access to titles and prestige.
+Although women participated in village assemblies, much of their political influence came through their own organizations such as mikiri.
+These meetings were places to discuss trade, farming, and other shared activities.
+They allowed women to organize and express themselves, sometimes resorting to strikes and boycotts, which eventually evolved into the practice of "sitting on a man."

 Colonial influence

 Resistance strategies

 In the early 20th century, Igbo women responded to political reforms during Colonial Nigeria by organizing protests against the Native Administration.
-"Sitting" on Warrant Chiefs emerged as a prominent form of resistance.
+"Sitting" on warrant chiefs - male natives often most cooperative with colonial officials - emerged as a prominent form of resistance.
 The Women's War highlighted the adaptation of "sitting on a man" as a response to imposed indirect rule.
-Protests featured singing, dancing, and invading personal spaces, aiming to capture the attention of Warrant Chiefs.
-The involvement of colonial representatives' wives pressured Warrant Chiefs to address women's concerns, leading to the widespread use of "sitting on the Warrants" as a resistance tactic.
+Protests featured singing, dancing, and invading personal spaces, aiming to capture the attention of warrant chiefs.
+The involvement of colonial representatives' wives pressured warrant chiefs to address women's concerns, leading to the widespread use of "sitting on the warrants" as a resistance tactic.

 Impact and transformation

-During the pre-colonial era, Igbo women held significant social and political positions, despite being subordinate to men.
+During the precolonial era, Igbo women held significant social and political positions, despite being subordinate to men.
 Their involvement allowed them to engage in village politics and influence decision-making.
-However, the colonial period brought changes, as missionaries sought to reshape Igbo society, emphasizing Christian values and suppressing Pagan rituals like Mikiri.
+However, the colonial period brought changes, as missionaries sought to reshape Igbo society, emphasizing Christian values and suppressing pagan rituals like mikiri.
 The practice's criminalization and altered gender roles disrupted women's influence, and the emphasis on education for boys further marginalized girls.
 Despite some missionary support for women's suffrage, colonial rule eroded women's political standing and traditional roles, perpetuating gender disparities.

 By reshaping social institutions, colonialism negatively impacted women's rights and social status, undermining their means of influence.
-The ban on Mikiri and altered societal norms relegated women to subservient roles, affecting trade practices and the ability to address abuses.
+The ban on mikiri and altered societal norms relegated women to subservient roles, affecting trade practices and the ability to address abuses.
 As traditional gender relations shifted, women's empowerment suffered, leaving a lasting legacy of inequality.